AmityCo/Amity-Social-Cloud-SDK-Android-Sample-App/README.md

    - If you prefer ***MVVM*** Style in your **activity** or **fragment** .

-      1. First crate your view model class and inject constructor and extend DisposableViewModel.
+      1. First create your view model class and inject constructor and extend DisposableViewModel.
       ###### Example:
       ```
         class YourViewModel @Inject constructor() : DisposableViewModel() {